 If the winning candidate matches the currently connected network, no further action is taken.
 If the winning candidate doesn't match the network, the device is associated to the winning candidate.

-Note that automatic network connection is disabled while an app uses the Wi-Fi Network Request API, which overrides the system and creates a no-internet LAN.
+Note that automatic network connection is disabled while an app uses the Wi-Fi Network Request API, which overrides the system and creates a no-internet LAN, except on devices that support dual concurrent stations.

 Evaluation of a connected network